mariodragun/MS4-Django-Mario-Dragun/readme.md

-- easy to register
+- Easy to register

-- easy to login
+- Easy to login

-- to play general knowledge quiz
+- To play general knowledge quiz